Ryan Haar.

 What Got Me Here

-After graduating in 2017 with dual bachelor's degrees in finance and management, along with a minor in marketing and promotions, I spent several years mastering the art of communication and the sales process with various products and services.
+After graduating in 2017 with dual bachelor's degrees in finance and management, along with a minor in marketing and promotions, I spent several years mastering the art of communication and the sales process with various products, services and leadership roles.

-Over time, I became obsessed with why people make the decisions they do.
-In 2022, while simultaneously working full-time, I made my own decision to enroll in an online educational program to immerse myself in the scientific art of User Experience.
+I am obsessed with why and how people make the decisions they do.
+In 2022, while simultaneously working full-time, I enrolled in an online educational program to immerse myself in the scientific art of User Experience and User Interface Design.

-I began the full-time career transition into User Experience Design in late 2023 and have been working on various freelance and contract projects since, covering everything from research and ideation to design and collaboration with development teams.
+I began a career transition into User Experience Design in late 2023 and worked on various freelance and contract projects, covering everything from research and ideation to design and collaboration with development teams across many different industries.

 This website is designed to give you a taste of my personality and a deep dive into my skills through my completed work and professional experience.